Profile of Eastern Samar Province (Geography)

 Cities –> Borongan

-Municipalities (Towns) –> (22) Arteche, Balangiga, Balangkayan, Can_avid, Dolores, Gen. Macarthur, Giporlos, Guiuan, Hernani, Jipapad, Lawaan, Llorente, Maslog, Maydolong, Mercedes, Oras, Quinapondan, Salcedo, San Julian, San Policarpio, Sulai, and Taft
+Municipalities (Towns) –> (22) Arteche, Balangiga, Balangkayan, Can-avid, Dolores, Gen. MacArthur, Giporlos, Guiuan, Hernani, Jipapad, Lawaan, Llorente, Maslog, Maydolong, Mercedes, Oras, Quinapondan, Salcedo, San Julian, San Policarpio, Sulat, and Taft

 Eastern Samar History